anhr/commonNodeJS/player/player.md

 <a name="cameraLook"></a>
 ## Set the camera to look at the point.

 Now you can see, all points moves and hides on the right border of the canvas during playing.
+For resolving of issue you can:

-* You can select the point at which the camera is looking during playing from your program code.
+* Select the point at which the camera is looking during playing from your program code.
 Please, add the <b>cameraTarget</b> key into <b>arrayFuncs</b> array for it.
 ```
 const arrayFuncs = [